 - Get enough folic acid.
 Women need 400 mcg of folic acid every day for healthy skin, hair and nails.
 Folic acid is found naturally in some foods, such as leafy vegetables, citrus fruits, beans (legumes), and whole grains.
+You can also take a folic acid supplement.
 Taking folic acid before and during pregnancy can prevent birth defects in the brain and spine of a baby.
 Since not all pregnancies are planned it’s important to take folic acid if there is any chance you may become pregnant.
 These types of birth defects happen in the very early stages of pregnancy, often before a woman knows she is pregnant.

 6. Be Mindful